KytryshAndrii/KitrishAndrey/README.md

-- 👋 Hi, I’m @KitrishAndrey
+- 👋 Hi, I’m @KytryshAndrii
 - 👀 I’m interested in creating as web pages of different levels as automatizied bots and algorithms
 - 🌱 I’m currently learning React.
 My currently aim is WEB pages and apps builded using React technology.
 - 📫 How to reach me :